Images of a wild yet mild winter in the United States

 December 2021 was one of the warmest wintertime months ever observed in the United States.

-Regular intrusions of warm, Gulf air infiltrated the central and eastern U.S., leading to a month that felt far more like spring than winter.
+Regular intrusions of warm, gulf air infiltrated the central and eastern United States, leading to a month that felt far more like spring than winter.
 The above image displays county zones where the temperature approached or exceeded record highs.
 A vast majority of counties east of the Rockies saw temperatures far above average.

 A devastating tornado: Dec.
 11

-A radar image taken moments before the tornado tore through the community of Mayfield shows a defined debris ball, a pink circle of very strong returns indicating wreckage lofted high into the atmosphere.
+A radar image taken moments before the tornado tore through the community of Mayfield, Ky., shows a defined debris ball, a pink circle of very strong returns indicating wreckage lofted high into the atmosphere.

 The Colorado inferno: Dec.
 30